 Yes, I love the giant blossoms of globe allium and the small, inch-wide flowers of caeruleum blue allium just like everyone else, but the drumstick allium (Allium sphaerocephalon) is my hands-down favorite.
 When the two-foot-tall, straight stalks float above the garden in late spring and early summer, they always catch my eye.
 The ball-shaped flower clusters are deep purple on top and sometimes have a greenish base that disappears as the flowers age.
 Plus, they’re deer and chipmunk proof, a must for my front garden.
 Brent and Becky’s Bulbs is a great place to source many different types of alliums, including this one.

 Hardy cyclamen are always a surprise treat for gardeners, because unlike these other unusual flower bulbs, Cyclamen cilicicum blooms in the late summer and fall, rather than in the spring.
 Yep, that’s right: hardy cyclamen strut their stuff late in the season, a time that most bulb growers ignore.
 Hardy to USDA Zone 5, hardy cyclamen thrive in most garden areas with average soil.
 Though they’re fairly slow growing, with a bit of patience and time, they’ll form a lovely colony.
 Their variegated leaves and pink, recurved flowers are deer resistant, too.
 You can purchase this fun yet striking bulb plant here.

 I hope you enjoyed this list of some of my favorite unusual flower bulbs and that you find the time to tuck some into your garden this fall.
-If you’re interested, the botanical name listed in the description of each bulb is also a link to purchase those bulbs from one of our favorite suppliers.
 Come spring, I guarantee you’ll be pleased with your efforts!

 What spring-flowering bulbs are your favorites?
 Tell us about them in the comment section below.